 Domestic unrest in 2006 led to the displacement of a further 150,000 people, some of whom remain in refugee camps even today.
 Unresolved political and social tensions contribute to the continued instability and uncertainty of East Timor's future.

-Today over 75 percent of East Timorese live in rural areas, and 42 percent live on less than $1 per day.
+Today over 75 percent of East Timorese live in rural areas, and 37 percent live on less than $1.25 per day (UN 2008).
 Most are subsistence farmers with plots too small to support their families and over 80 percent of households subsequently don’t have enough food for approximately two months a year.

-Malaria and tuberculosis are common and low immunisation rates contribute to a high infant mortality rate of 56 deaths per 1,000 live births.
-Adult literacy is only 51 percent.
+Malaria and tuberculosis are common and low immunisation rates contribute to a high infant mortality rate of 56 deaths per 1,000 live births (UN 2010).
+Adult literacy is only 51 percent (UN 2007).

 The future of East Timor, however, is promising.
 Income from offshore oil and gas has the potential to fund the country’s development, and the improving economy has seen improvements in poverty rates.

 Our work in East Timor

-Caritas Australia delivered 4 programs in East Timor in 2010/2011 through relationships with over 80 local grassroots community organisations across the country.
-A total of AU $1,355,923 was spent on projects covering a variety of issues including Peacebuilding and Reconciliation, Climate Change Adaption, Food and Water Security, Sustainable Agriculture and institutional strengthening of many community-based organisations..
+Caritas Australia is supporting 5 programs in East Timor with 55 local grassroots community organisations across the country.
+Our work covers a wide range of issues including peacebuilding and reconciliation, climate change adaption, food and water security, sustainable agriculture and institutional strengthening of many community-based organisations.

 Examples of our recent work